Liam-McAuliffe/breath-of-gaia/README.md

 ## Overview

-Breath of Gaia is a user-focused application that:
+MyHomeImpact is a user-focused application that:

 - **Estimates Home Energy Usage:** Calculates monthly electricity consumption and estimated bill based on user address and ZIP code.
 - **Calculates Carbon Emissions:** Converts energy usage data into an estimated amount of carbon emissions.